Aqua Faucets Review & Rating Updated: 08/17/18

 Our experience with customer service once we did get a callback was not satisfactory.
 The agent appeared to know very little about the company's faucet products and after putting us on hold several times to get information from someone else, finally asked us to put our questions in an e-mail.
 We did but have not gotten a response.
 In fact, we have not gotten a response to any e-mail we have sent to the company.

 We have found it quicker to call Kubebath's sister company, Toronto Vanity, in Canada (1 877-389-7979).
 You will usually get a live person to talk to who can usually help with your question or problem.

 The company website is well designed.
 Navigation is intuitive.
-The search function is effective.
-A search on the term "warranty" returned 21 pages of results — none of them faucets, however.
-The term "matt black" returned 5 pages of items having that finish — useful if you are trying to coordinate finishes across several product types: faucets and matching drains, for example.
+The search function is reasonabley effective when searching for product information.
+Tthe term "matt black" returned 5 pages of items having that finish — useful if you are trying to coordinate finishes across several product types: faucets and matching drains, for example.
 Interestingly, the finish is described as "matt black" in some places and "matte black" in others; seemingly without rhyme or reason.
-According to our local lexicographer "matte black" is the correct spelling.
+According to our in-house lexicographer "matte black" is the correct spelling.